Get a free, no obligation personal loan quote with rates as low as 9.99%

 If you stay in your family home, should you refinance it?

-Refinancing your mortgage might make sense if you’re able to secure a lower interest rate compared to the one you’re currently locked in at.
+Refinancing your mortgage might make sense if you can secure a lower interest rate than the one you’re currently locked in at.
 Also, if your credit score has improved significantly over the years, you may be in a better position today to refinance at a lower rate, which could save you a lot of money over the life of the loan.

 How do I remove my spouse from the deed of my home?

 If you’d like to remove your ex-spouse from your house title, you can use a quitclaim deed, which is used to sign over the title to another person.
-If your ex-spouse signs a quitclaim deed, it means they’re revoking their claim to the property.
+If your ex-spouse signs a quitclaim deed, they revoke their claim to the property.

 Is it hard to qualify for a mortgage after a divorce?

-Household income often drops after a divorce which can make it more difficult to get approved for a mortgage.
-Every situation is different, so it really depends on your particular circumstances.
+Household income often drops after a divorce, making mortgage approval difficult.
+Every situation is different, so it depends on your particular circumstances.
 Speak with a lender who can assess your finances and tell you how much of a loan you can qualify for after your divorce is settled.

 Lisa Rennie avatar on Loans Canada